Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 An API service represents an API, including all its versions and deployed endpoints, and additional information to represent your API, for example, description, environment scope, image encoded in base64.

+Use the Service Registry WebUI to view all your API services across all environments.
-Use the Service Registry WebUI to manage your API services, including: view, create, update and delete
+Use the Topology WebUI to select an environment and then manage your API services, including: view, create, update and delete

 ## Before you start